junaidrashidbhat/devtinder-FE/README.md

 17.Redirect user to feed after login
-18.Api for maintaining user data on reload 19.navigating the user to /login if tokn not present
+18.Api for maintaining user data on reload 19.navigating the user to /login if tokn not present 20.Createlogout and redirect to /login  (Do validation for user input)
      Body
      navbar